 Nice to know what causes them to move!
 If you have time, check out the video below, which features the Norris brothers telling their story.

-Bottom line: Watch the video in this post, and become one of the first people on Earth to see the famous sliding stones of Death Valley’s Racetrack Playa in motion.
+Bottom line: Watch the video in this post, and become one of the people on Earth who have seen the famous sliding stones of Death Valley’s Racetrack Playa in motion.
 The rock movement occurs when very thin windowpane ice covering the dry lake bed begins to melt in late morning sun.
 The ice breaks up under light winds, and floating ice panels push the rocks, causing them to move and leave tracks in the desert floor.